lklok66/ice/cpp/install/vc71/doc/README.txt

 Apache versions.

-The PHP documentation describes how to configure the Apache servers for PHP5, but a summary of the steps are provided below.
+The PHP documentation describes how to configure the Apache servers for PHP5, but a summary of the steps is provided below.
 These instructions assume that you have extracted the PHP5 binary distribution into the directory C:\PHP5 and that Ice is installed in C:\Ice.
-If you have chosen different directories, you will need to make the appropriate changes in the instructions.
+If you have chosen different directories, you will need to make the appropriate changes as you follow the instructions.

+Before proceeding, verify that the Apache server is not currently running.
+If you installed the server as a Windows service, you can use the Services control panel to stop the server.

 Apache1 only: